cityarcade/makerlog.org/_guides/github-login.md

 In this section we'll install project & development dependencies, set up some npm scripts, and write some JavaScript for making requests to github-secret-keeper and GitHub.

-### Install development dependency: budo, envify, browserify
+### Install development dependencies: budo, envify, browserify

 We'll use a tool called [budo](http://npmjs.org/budo) to serve our project to the browser.
 It's convenient because it'll serve an html file for us if we haven't already created one for the project.